schinchli/stayfithq-development/docs/security/WAF_LOCATION_GUIDE.md

 **Account Security**:
 - Always verify you're in the correct AWS account (YOUR_AWS_ACCOUNT_ID)
-- Ensure you're in us-east-1 region for CloudFront WAF
+- Ensure you're in your-aws-region region for CloudFront WAF
 - Use MFA if enabled on your account
 - Log out when finished